 We're expecting significant changes this year, too, with the new iPhone 12 Series.
 You may have heard that the 5W power brick will not be included in the iPhone 12 box and that as an alternative, Apple will release a new 20W power adapter as an optional accessory.

-But is it necessary to buy a fast charger to speed up your iPhone's charging time, and is the 20W charger only for iPhone 12?
+But is it necessary to buy a fast charger to speed up your iPhone's charging time, and is the 20W charger only for iPhone 12 or newer iPhones?

-Can You Use One Fast Charger to Charge All iPhones?
+Can You Use the 20W Charger to Charge All iPhones?

 Apple has various USB power adapters, including the 5W brick and fast charging options.
 But how fast can you charge an iPhone?
 Before we get to the bottom of this question, let's take a look at available Apple iPhone fast chargers.